anaiel/libft/README.md

 ## Updating

 The project is updated regularly with new functions that could be useful for other projects, or when I learn something new, or when I realize my code looks aweful :wink:

+## How to improve
+- Update code with new and improved coding skills

 ## Authors